About Responsible Statecraft

+About Responsible Statecraft

 Submissions should generally reflect Responsible Statecraft’s mission and be presented most often within the context of the immediate news cycle.
 They should also offer a unique viewpoint; present a novel, unconventional, or contrarian argument; and/or introduce previously unreported or underreported and compelling information.
 Articles on Responsible Statecraft range from 400- to 500-word rapid-response pieces to commentary and analyses of the 800- to 1,200-word range, although, in some circumstances, essays may exceed that limit.

 Potential authors should send their pitch to [email protected] with a one- to three-sentence explanation of the thesis they want to put forward, and/or a preview of the news they want to report.
 Completed articles are accepted but short pitches are preferred.

-Submissions should be written in American English and adhere to AP style, which includes one space after a period, using double marks for quotation, and punctuation inside quotation marks.
+Submissions should be written in American English and adhere to AP style.
 Links to reputable sources should be embedded in the text.